"We've struck a berg. I think she's badly damaged. I would like to know how badly."

 - Loads and Loads of Characters: We see the story unfold from the points of view of the crew, first class, second class and steerage passengers.

 - Men Are the Expendable Gender: Not that hundreds of woman and children don't die either.

 - Nouveau Riche: Molly Brown, conversing with the other "Old Money" first-class passengers."He built me a house and he had silver dollars cemented all over the floors of every room!""I say, how very tiresome for you!"

-- Not Quite Saved Enough: Among others, the Irish steerage passenger who dies of hypothermia just as the Carpathian is arriving and firing off its rockets.
+- Not Quite Saved Enough: Among others, the Irish steerage passenger who dies of hypothermia just as the Carpathia is arriving and firing off its rockets.